Hawker Henley: Operational history

 Production Henley TT.III target tug aircraft entered service with Nos.
 1, 5 and 10 Bombing and Gunnery Schools, as well as with the Air Gunnery Schools at Barrow, Millom and Squires Gate.
 Unfortunately, unless the aircraft were restricted to an unrealistically low towing speed of 220 mph, engine failures was unacceptably frequent, which was attributed to the cooling system matching the Henley's original mission but inadequate when towing a target, with its substantial drag, which resulted in high engine speeds but low airspeed.
-Henleys were transferred to anti-aircraft co-operation units, however the drogues used for these were even larger and engine failures further increased, while there were also difficulties in releasing the drogues.
+Henleys were transferred to anti-aircraft co-operation units but the drogues used for these were even larger and engine failures further increased, while there were also difficulties in releasing the drogues.
 Several Henleys were lost when the drogue could not be released quickly enough.
-No solution was found and in mid-1942, the Henley was withdrawn, in favour of modified Boulton Paul Defiants, and purpose-built Miles Martinet aircraft.
+No solution was found and in mid-1942, the Henley was withdrawn in favour of modified Boulton Paul Defiants and purpose-built Miles Martinet aircraft.